dph01/lift-TBNavbarTemplate/README.md

 You can see a running example of the code here: [www.damianhelme.com/tbnav](www.damianhelme.com/tbnav)

-For a more detailed write up of this code, see here:

 To download and run this application:

 1. In your workspace directory, download and build the TBUtils library: